-37 Exposed surfaces that have not yet received a reclamation prescription, particularly those adjacent to reclamation areas, should be temporarily revegetated using fast-growing native plant species that provide ground cover for erosion control as described in Section 4.2.2.3, Erosion and Sediment Control.
+38 Exposed surfaces that have not yet received a reclamation prescription, particularly those adjacent to reclamation areas, should be temporarily revegetated using fast-growing native plant species that provide ground cover for erosion control as described in Section 4.2.2.3, Erosion and Sediment Control.
 If necessary, native plans can be supplemented with non-propagating agronomic grasses to provide short-term erosion control but avoid the introduction and establishment of non-native plants.

-established down-gradient of these areas.
+Monitoring locations and frequency in the Post-closure phase will be reduced compared to the Construction, Operations, and Closure phases, as the aim of closure activities is to minimize the need for post-closure monitoring and maintenance.
+The waste stockpiles will be re-sloped to resemble natural landforms, which will help reduce erosion potential.
+The collection ditches around the stockpiles will be decommissioned, and the surface of the stockpiles graded to connect surface drainages with those of the downstream terrain: runoff within these catchments will report to TSF C. Some erosion control monitoring is anticipated to be required in the Post-closure phase down-gradient of the TSF D dam, which will not be reclaimed as equivalent local ecosystems for geotechnical stability reasons.
+The Open Pit will be flooded at closure, and any riparian areas adjacent to the Pit Lake edges will be reclaimed using riparian treatments: those for grass-shrub ecosystems will be followed for any areas requiring erosion control.
+Monitoring locations will be established down-gradient of these areas.
 Similarly, for diversions and collection ditches, riparian revegetation prescriptions can be adapted for use in reclamation; establishment of willows using staking and wattles may be used to facilitate quicker establishment and limit erosion along watercourse banks.
-Monitoring of turbidity (a proxy for total suspended solids) in the downstream receiving environments (e.g., Davidson Creek) will be implemented at the same frequency as the Construction and Operations phases (weekly during spring freshet and monthly outside of freshet and in open water periods, as well as after each significant melt event or runoff-producing rainfall event) until monitoring indicates that the closure prescriptions become well established (as determined by a QP).
+Monitoring of turbidity (a proxy for total suspended solids) in the downstream receiving environments (e.g., Davidson Creek) will be implemented at the same frequency as the Construction and Operations phases (weekly during spring freshet and monthly outside of freshet and in open water periods, as well as after each significant melt event or runoff-producing rainfall event) until monitoring indicates that the closure prescriptions become well established (as determined by a qualified professional).